Upon completion of the UNC-Chapel Hill CLS program, graduates will be prepared to

 - Use quality assurance principles and practices to ensure the accuracy and reliability of laboratory information.

-- Perform preventative and corrective maintenance of equipment and instruments.
+- Perform preventive and corrective maintenance of equipment and instruments.

 - Use the principles of method evaluation to select new techniques and instruments.